 Figure 22-6.
-The TinyWebDB.GetValue block
+The TinyDB.GetValue and TinyDB.GotValue blocks

 The TinyDB.GetValue block returns a value right away, and thus a plug appears on its left side so that the returned value can be placed into a variable or property.
 The TinyWebDB.GetValue block does not return a value immediately, so there is no plug on its left side.